roytang/blog/content/post/2006/11/2006-11-04-standard-constructed-ng-galleria.md

 Round 5 vs ugr beats

 Sometime during the match I morph a Thelonite Hermit and he's like "Eh?
-Is there still Morph in Standard?&#8221; =/
+Is there still Morph in Standard?" =/

 Anyway, this seems like a weaker version of Sea Stompy.
 I see no Slums or Plaxmantas or Snakes, and I know how to work around the permission.
 Win game one no problem.
 Game 2, I was at 9 and he had two mana open so I psyched myself out and did not Demonfire his Yavimaya Dryad + Moldervine Cloak.
 Oops, lost to Char on the next swing.
 Game 3, he has a bad draw and only gets two lands out early, plus birds and elves.
 I hit the Acid-Moss when he taps out for a Viper that trades with an Elephant.
 Demonfire and Thornscape Battlemage take out 2 birds, and he only has a Karplusan and a Llanowar Elf and a Giant Solifuge out.
 He's at 5 I'm at 6, I pass the turn.
 He looks at his hand and swing with the Solifuge.
 I have a guildmage, a morphed hermit and the battlemage on my side, so the easy play is single-block the Solifuge and swing for six (with the Guildmage pump) the next turn.
 I'm about to do that, but I realize he hasn't made a land drop yet!
 If I take 2 from the Solifuge, he can play Mountain, Char for the win!
 I do the double-block trading 2-for-1, since I'm ahead in board position anyway.
 He frowns and plays Island, go.
 I swing with the Guildmage, bringing him down to three, then play 2 more Guildmages.
 He frowns again, realizes he can't play Char anymore, then offers the handshake.